evait-security/deepl-clip-ruby/README.md

 # deepl-clip-ruby
 This small script will translate your current clipboard content into a pre defined target language using the deepl API.
+The current clipboard text will be replaced by the translated one.
 A free version is available for delevopers on https://www.deepl.com/de/pro/change-plan#developer.
 (500.000 characters limit per month atm)
 ## Installation using bundler
 ```zsh
 bundle config set --local path 'vendor/bundle'